How I started watching Marvel Movies

 Powerless Gorr wanted to destroy all the Gods, but Thor suggested he bring back his daughter instead.
 Thor let Gorr decide and went to attend Jane, who died in his arms.
 Meanwhile, Gorr’s wish brought his daughter back to life.
 Due to a curse, Gorr had to die, but he asked Thor to take care of Love in his last moments.
 Together, Thor and Love fought evil as an invincible father-daughter duo while Valkyrie and Sif trained the children of New Asgard.
 The people of New Asgard honored Jane’s sacrifice by creating a statue of her.

 The movie ends with Herculese, Zeus’s son, getting ready to destroy Thor to avenge his father.
 Jane went to Valhalla (an honorable realm for the Gods who die in battlefield).

 My Thoughts on the movie

-The love triangle between Thor, Mjolnir and Stormbreaker was hilarious.
-The visual effects always blow my mind away, making the theater experience totally worth-it!
+If Mjolnir had healing powers, why did Jane become weaker each time she used it?
+Did I miss something?
+If you know, please comment.
+The love triangle between Thor, Mjolnir, and Stormbreaker was funny.
+The visual effects always blow my mind and make the theater experience worth it!